kailoon/kailoon.com/src/posts/2023/09/english-writing-challenge.md

 I strive to make each day better and nurture the dream of someday working from the beach. ✨⛱️😁

-### ### Day 12 · Remote Roofing, a case study
+### Day 12 · Remote Roofing, a case study - part 1

-Tonight I write about one my favorite startup jobs.
-A cool company in US.
-They want to combine AI and image proccessing to repair or replace roofs for clients with drone inespection.
-I created a design system for their brand and used through landing page, user dashboard and marketing designs.
-Founders (Nathan and Sand) were satisified with my outcome of my design.
-I had have a other chance to collaborate with them on another project in the future.
+Tonight I write about one of my favorite startup jobs.
+A cool company in the US.
+They want to combine AI and image processing to repair or replace roofs for clients with drone inspection.
+I created a design system for their brand and used it through a landing page, user dashboard, and marketing designs.
+The founders (Nathan and Sand) were satisfied with the outcome of my design.
+I had another chance to collaborate with them on another project in the future.

+### Day 13 · Remote Roofing, a case study - part 2

+One of attractive aspect of being a designer at a start up is you have oppertunity to do a lot of cool things, From designing a business card to crafting a design system.
+I've a chance to design yard sign, business card, bruchure, Facebook add banner, campagin funnel, landing pages, inspection reports, slide decks and create a minimal design system including style guide and UI Kit to stay consistet accross all toch ponits.
+Also, I worked on another project, called SunRoof, roofs with solar panels.
+I designed a landing page and funnel to get leads.

+### Day 14 · Remote Roofing, a case study - part 3/3

+I start my work from their funnel page.
+It was  5 steps question to ask about the customer's address, roof type, service type (repair or replace), and personal and contact information.
+When I designed the first version based on business requirements.
+I wonder how I can improve the process of getting information faster, so we can increase the conversion rate.
+I conduct a usability test with 5 users.
+I understand that they have challenges in providing their personal information.
+Why do they should provide us? so telling the reason was a pretty good solution for it.
+After updating the visual design I try another round of usability testing. which the result was pretty good.
+25% improvement in the task completion.
+It was a huge success for business and me.
+I learned a lot through this journey.

+### Day 15 · Helpping people

+I'd love to help people as much as possible.
+It's a great feel to share your knowledge and turn on a light in a head of person.
+I deeply empathy with people who need my help, in other words I put my foot self in other's shoes and walk with it.
+I feel like I help myself not some one else.
+I put all of my attention and focus to deliver the best solution.
+It's a great way to learn more deeply for myself.
+I'd love to create a platform for swapping skills.
+Meet new friends and share knowledge always is fantastic experience.
+I'd like to expand my experience while I activly listen to other awesome people around the world with different ideas.

 ### TODO